Innertuber40/Tetroid/README.md

 1/10/19: Fiddled around with unbuntu vm due to numerous Windows problem

 1/12/19: Finished and tested movement, wrote a shoot method but untested, attempted a fall method when there isn't a ground but not much luck

+1/13/19: Continued working on shoot and grapple.
+Was able to move character up vertically but need to get rid of the trailing projection and add an animation of some sort.
+Looks more like a teleport